kgfitzgerald/stat-5700/_announcements/week-3.md

 date: 2025-09-09
 ---

+## Thursday announcements

++ Will have quiz at END of class today (give feedback on notecard/weekly check-in about whether you prefer beginning or end of class)
++ HW 02, Lab 02, annotations due tonight

 ## Tuesday announcements

 + [ASA StatFest 2025](https://community.amstat.org/cmis/events/statfest/statfest2025) - free virtual event designed to connect undergraduate students from historically underrepresented groups with industry experts, academic leaders, and peers.
 Three Thursday evenings 7 - 9pm starting this week.